Deliver and Evaluate

-Key LDAT delivery and evaluation activities
+Key LDAT delivery activities

 • Continue to engage with your community and partners